 Chinese herbs are often used in conjunction with acupuncture for added therapeutic effect.
 While many cultures have herbal medicine traditions, the sophistication of Chinese herbal medicine is unsurpassed.
-Chinese herbal medicine has a long history reaching back several thousand years, and the resulting system is now used to treat everything from the common cold to certain types of cancer.
+Chinese herbal medicine has a long history reaching back several thousand years, and the resulting system is now used around the world.

 There are thousands of herbs in the Chinese materia medica, of which about 300 are commonly used.
 You will generally receive a mixture of several different herbs in a formula that has been tailored to your condition.
 Chinese herbs are safer and have fewer side-effects than prescription medications.
 Side-effects from Chinese herbs are rare, but the most common is digestive problems.
 Chinese herbs can also be taken to reduce the side-effects of certain prescription medications.
 However, Adrienne evaluates on an individual basis if it is beneficial for a patient to take herbs along with prescription medications.

 Moxibustion involves the heating of acupuncture points with smoldering mugwort herb (known as moxa).
 Moxibustion stimulates circulation, counteracts cold and dampness in the body, and promotes the smooth flow of blood and qi.
 This safe, non-invasive technique may be used alone, but it is generally used in conjunction with acupuncture treatment.

 Tui na means “pushing grasping,” and is a powerful form of Chinese medical bodywork.
 Based on the same Oriental medical principles as acupuncture, tui na seeks to improve the flow of qi through the meridian channels.
 Tui na is particularly effective for conditions involving muscles, tendons and joints, such as structural misalignment, orthopedic problems and sports injuries.